 The best way to eat this fruit is to eat it whole and discover the mixture between the sour fruit and its sweet peel.

 The Makrut lime fruit also goes by the name of the Thai Lime or the Kaffir Lime.
 Its appearance is that of a lime, but with a bit of a different skin.
 The skin of this fruit is bumpy, having a lot more texture than a normal lime does.

 A common popular use of this fruit is using its lime leaves to add zest to dishes.

 5. Australian Finger Lime Fruit

 The Australian finger lime fruit is a fruit that's part of the citrus family but is highly unusual.
 These fruits also go by the name of Lime Caviar because of their unique features.
 Inside the lime are small bulbs similar to the shape of caviar.

 When bitten into, these bulbs release spurts of flavorful juice that taste like a lime.

 Grow Your Own Unusual Fruit in Your Backyard!

 If anything on this list of unusual and exotic citrus fruit caught your eye, then you're in luck.
-You won't find these fruits in your local average grocery store, but you have them delivered straight from our grove and grow them in your own backyard!
+You won't find these fruits in your local average grocery store, but you can have them delivered straight from our grove to your door!